Circular Economy

 Circular Economy Strategy

-The strategy begins with identifying the potential wastes that may be produced in each business.
+The strategy begins with identifying the potential waste that may be produced in each business.
 This is to study the possibility of maximizing the benefit of waste use.
 Every business involved in generating such waste must establish a project implementation plan, outlining the type of waste, methods for waste reduction, and the expected reduction amount based on the specified methods and time frame.

-OR has integrated the principles of the Circular Economy across all its establishments, allowing each business to adapt and apply them according to its specific operations.
+OR has integrated the principles of the circular economy across all its establishments, allowing each business to adapt and apply them according to its specific operations.
 This is achieved through the 3R Waste Strategy, which drives the commitment to effective waste management, including:

 1. Reduce (New Resource Extraction): Reducing the use of natural resources by: